cyber-aurora/Typescript-Basics/README.md

 ## Objetive
 Learn some typescript fundamentals using testing

 PD: Remember, in the test (it) delete skip methode.
-By default tests are skipped.
+By default tests are skipped.# Typescript-Basics